felias-fogg/dw-link/pcb/assembly.md

 When soldering the shield connectors to the board, it is a good idea to do that when the plugs are inserted into the sockets of the Arduino UNO.

 If you have never soldered SMD parts before: It is not rocket science.
 You need to put a blob of solder on one pad, take the SMD part with a pair of tweezers, and solder the part to the pad with a solder blob on it.
-Afterwards solder the remaining legs to the respective pads.
+Afterward, solder the remaining legs to the respective pads.
 Finally, check with a magnifying glass that all connections have been made.
 There are numerous tutorials about SMD hand-soldering out there.
 The [HowTo](https://josepheoff.github.io/posts/howtosolder-11soldersmdpassive) by JRE is very detailed and easy to follow.
 Here are three photos to illustrate how to solder the MOS-FETs step by step.

 ![SMD soldering](../docs/pics/SMD-soldering.png)